Reading time: 10-15 min

 Maybe you have noticed this yourself; how your feelings, actions, plans and maybe even dreams, and physical awareness have fluctuated, changed, and evolved over the last weeks.

-It is not unimaginable that you will discover ways how fear can also guide you in your personal development and as a pointer on how to navigate as a global community into the future.
+It is not unimaginable that you will discover ways in which fear can also guide you in your personal development and as a pointer on how to navigate as a global community into the future.
 After all, it did so in a spectacular way for the human race long ago.
 Will someone lift the curtain to give a sneak peek of a possible future role for the unshakeable companion that is our biological fear?
 You might be that person.

 I invite you to write something about this if you wish and you can send it to us and we will consider mentioning your thoughts or make a blog post with your content.